 02 of 05

-Three Indian spices, raw flaked (or fresh grated) coconut and a touch of Nama Shoyu turn a simple cabbage cole slaw salad into an exotic treat.
+Three Indian spices, raw flaked (or fresh grated) coconut, and a touch of Nama Shoyu turn a simple cabbage coleslaw salad into something special.
 To turn this raw salad into a main dish, you might try adding a handful of raw soaked nuts, perhaps cashews or peanuts.
 Make this salad in advance to give the flavors plenty of time to fully develop.

 03 of 05